the-workgroup/wikijs/actions/palship.md

 ### Action Type

 This is not a casual action you are taking here, it requires a lot of communication and a fair amount of commitment.
-It is not for those greedy with their time, or greedy with their money, either.
+It is not for those not willing to invest enough time, or greedy with their money, either.

 It also requires creating clear boundaries and protecting yourself, which will prove to be a great skill, and will help you and your Palestinian family grow as people, become more generous, and more accomodating, while also remaining disciplined towards ourselves.